All manuscripts should be submitted via ScholarOne Manuscripts.

 Measurements of the radiation environment.
 Measurements of the radiation environment should be presented in terms of irradiance or photon irradiance or both, with the waveband of the radiation specified.
 Photon irradiance units are particularly advantageous in papers concerned with the quantum efficiency of plant photo-processes.
 Measurements in terms of luminous flux density should be avoided in papers reporting results in photobiology, including photosynthesis.

 Units and nomenclature in physical oceanography.
-For sea water and the normal range of saline waters in estuaries, use the Practical Salinity Scale of 1978 (see UNESCO Technical Papers in Marine Science Nos 36 and 391, 1981).
+For sea water and the normal range of saline waters in estuaries, use the Practical Salinity Scale of 1978 (see UNESCO Technical Papers in Marine Science numbers 36 and 391, 1981).
 Within the range of 2-43 ´parts per thousand´ on the old scale (the approximate range within which the Knudsen relationship applies), salinities should be reported as dimensionless values.
 Scales on figures should be labelled ´Salinity´ without any unit or index.
 As the quotation of salinities as dimensionless values may puzzle some readers, it is recommended that the Methods section state that salinity values are based on the Practical Salinity Scale of 1978 (PSS 78).
 Alternatively, salinity can be expressed as weight of solute per thousand parts of solution expressed in units of weight (g kg-1).
 For uniformity, the same unit should be used in reporting salinities based on historical data.
 Where salinities are calculated from conductivity ratios measured with a salinometer, the basis of the conversion should be stated.
-Density of sea water can be calculated from the International Equation of State of Seawater 1980 (IESS 80) and expressed in kg m-3.
+Density of sea water can be calculated from the International Equation of State of Seawater 1980 (IESS 80) and expressed in kilograms per cubic metre.

-For other symbols, units and nomenclature in physical oceanography papers, authors should adopt the recommendations of the IAPSO Working Group (SUN Report 1979, Publication Scientifique No. 31, International Union of Geodosy and Geophysics, Paris).
+For other symbols, units and nomenclature in physical oceanography papers, authors should adopt the recommendations of the IAPSO Working Group (SUN Report 1979, Publication Scientifique number 31, International Union of Geodosy and Geophysics, Paris).

 Mathematical formulae.
 Mathematical formulae should be presented with symbols in correct alignment and adequately spaced.
 Equations should not be embedded images; use equation editors that result in an editable format.
 Each formula should be displayed on a single line if possible.
 During the final proof stage, the author(s) must check formulae very carefully.